Warbo/chriswarbo-net/unfinished/env_vars.md

 (yet another reason to avoid mutation and threads!).

 The story in Scala is worse, since even *reading* a dynamic variable can break in the presence of multithreading.
-In particular, using a *thread pool* to execute concurrent tasks may cause those tasks to be executed by pre-existing threads (that's the point of a thread pool!).
-However, this bypasses the "thread-local" implementation of `DynamicVariable`, allowing values from old scopes to creep in unexpectedly (and non-deterministically!).
+In particular, the implementation of `DynamicVariable` only makes new scopes visible to the current thread and its descendents.
+Using a *thread pool* to execute concurrent tasks will send some tasks to old threads (to avoid the overhead of spinning up new threads), but those might not have the correct dynamic scopes set up for the task.
+This can cause values from incorrect scopes to creep in unexpectedly (and non-deterministically!).

-This is particularly annoying, since it prevents us using `Future` to wrap up our Web services (similar to how I used `Try` in the Scala example above).
+This is particularly annoying, since it prevents us using `Future` to wrap up our Web services (similar to how I used `Try` in the `KeyValueStore` variable above).

 To avoid this, I've come up with the following alternative to `DynamicVariable`, which forces new threads to be created whenever a dynamic variable gets a new scope.
 This isn't the most efficient thing in the world, but it seems to work nicely for my use-case.
 In particular: